SymmetryLabs/SLStudio/README.md

 - Click 'import new project'
 - Select the build.gradle file in the SLStudio folder
 - Go to run/edit configurations and click on gradle or gradle/run
+- Click the '+' icon to add a new configuration, name it 'run'
 - Select the project home is the outer SLStudio folder
 - For tasks, type “run” - should autocomplete - you want to call the “run” task
 - Apply changes, compile and run